oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

 * Configure Minikube and start a Minikube tunnel
 * Configure Keycloak
-* Build container images for each microservice in the Bank and Stock-Trading application.
-After building the container images, the images are available in your Minikube container registry.
+* Build container images for the Stock Broker microservice.
 * Update the `values.yaml` file, which contains the deployment configuration details for the Bank and Stock-Trading application.
 * Install the Bank and Stock-Trading application.
 While installing the application, Helm uses the configuration details you provide in the `values.yaml` file.
 * (Optional) Deploy Kiali and Jaeger in your Minikube cluster